Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422),
-the grade that a student receives a practical assignment will be based on whether or not it meets the standards for technical work in the fields of software engineering and discrete structures as evidenced by:
+the grade that a student receives a practical assignment will be based on whether or not it meets the standards for technical work in the fields of software engineering and web development as evidenced by:

 - **GitHub Actions Build Status of Either ✔  or ❌**: Your work will receive a ✔ if the last before-the-deadline build in GitHub Actions passes and a ✔ appears